rugbyprof/4443-Internet-Programming/Assignment-2.md

 - In a web browser, go to http://your.ip.address/mynewsite
 - If you see the countdown timer, then success!!

+- The directory structure of your webserver (up to this point) should be:
+- ![1]
+4443
+    - ![1] mynewsite

 #### 7. Send me your stuff

 - In an email with the subject: "4443 IP Info"